SignatureBeef/Terraria-s-Dedicated-Server-Mod/README.md

 -------------
 Oh god.
 There is too many to tell, Such things as

-	- Memory/CPU optimizations
+	- Memory/CPU Optimizations

-	- No Client code (Runs a hell of a lot faster...)
+	- No Client Code (Runs a hell of a lot faster...)

 	- Permissions System

+	- Hack Preventions

-	- [WIP] Player sandboxing!
+	- [WIP] Player Sandboxing!
 (This keeps track of player world alterations!)

-	- Hack preventions
+	- [WIP] Language System

 These are just only a few, But there is a larger list located at http://tdsm.org